Personal Injury &

 Most Return to Play Laws require 3 action items:

-1. Educating Coaches, Parents, and Athletes: Inform and educate coaches, athletes, and their parents and guardians about concussion through training and/or a concussion information sheet.
+1. Educating Coaches, Parents, and Athletes: Inform and educate coaches, athletes, and their parents and guardians about concussions through training and/or a concussion information sheet.

 2. Removing the Athlete from Play: An Athlete who is believed to show signs of a concussion is to be removed from play immediately.